wso2-extensions/esb-connector-servicenow/docs/table.md

 **Properties**
 * tableName: Name of the table you want to retrieve a record.
-* apiVersion: API version to be embedded in the URL.
+* apiVersion: API version to be embedded in the url.
 * sysparmDisplayValue: Determines the type of data returned ( actual values from the database or display values of the fields).
 * sysparmFields: Comma-separated field names to return in the response.
 * sysparmView: UI view for which to render the data.